ziudeso/naba-comfyui-nvidia-docker/README.md

 It is also possible to rename the entire "run" directory to get a clean installation of ComfyUI and its virtual environment.
 This method is preferred, compared to deleting the "run" directory—as it will allow us to copy the content of the various downloaded `ComfyUI/models`, `ComfyUI/custom_nodes`, generated `ComfyUI/outputs`, `ComfyUI/user`, added `ComfyUI/inputs`, and other folders present within the old "run" directory.
 If using the `BASE_DIRECTORY` environment variable, please note that some of that `run` directory content will be moved to the `BASE_DIRECTORY` specified.

+If using the `BASE_DIRECTORY` option and the program exit saying the `--base-directory` option does not exist, this is due to an outdated ComfyUI installation.
+A possible solution is to disable the opton, restart the container and use the ComfyUI-Manager to update ComfyUI.
+Another option is manually update the code: `cd run/ComfyUI; git pull`

 # 7. Changelog